syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-2-x.md

 > **bower.json** file has been deprecated from the latest version of DotNetCore 2.1.

-> **Gulp configuration file** has been deprecated from the Visual Studio version 15.7.x.

-* The following two-ways are available to render EJ components in the application.
+* The following two-ways are available to use the **Syncfusion client-side libraries** to render EJ components in the application.

 * Copy the necessary Syncfusion script and themes files from the Syncfusion Essential Studio build installed location into the **wwwroot folder** in the application.